 In another post on the flotilla, Rubin condemned the criticisms of the "chattering classes" who argued that the Israeli attack was disproportionate.
 He wrote, "[I]t may be time to recognize that, in the face of growing threats to Western liberalism, strength and disproportionality matter more to security and the protection of democracy than the approval of the chattering class of Europe or the U.N. secretary general."
 Rubin then obscurely added, "One final note on proportionality: Fifteen 'peace' activists dead is a tragedy, but they represent only one one-thousandth of the death toll of a French heatwave."

-Since the election of President Obama, Rubin has proved an incessant critic of the president in op-eds published in rightist outlets like the National Review and the Wall Street Journal editorial page.
+Since the election of President Obama, Rubin has proved an incessant critic of the president in op-eds published in right-wing outlets like the National Review and the Wall Street Journal editorial page.

-Rubin has repeatedly chastised Obama on Iran policy.
-In an October 2009 op-ed, Rubin charged that Obama's insistence on pursuing a diplomatic process with the P5+1 group of states would not ameliorate concerns about Iran's nuclear program, and would ultimately "leave Israel with no choice" but to attack Iran's nuclear sites.
+In an October 2009 op-ed, Rubin also charged that Obama's insistence on pursuing a diplomatic process with the P5+1 group of states would not ameliorate concerns about Iran's nuclear program, and would ultimately "leave Israel with no choice" but to attack Iran's nuclear sites.

 On Libya, Rubin claimed the Obama administration was holding back the military, writing that while on a trip across the Atlantic aboard a U.S. aircraft carrier, "some of the less discreet pilots expressed frustration they were not able to do their jobs to the fullest: If only they could operate non-stop for 48 hours and provide Qaddafi with a bit of shock-and-awe, they felt they could accomplish the mission rather than have it drag on endlessly.
 President Obama and his advisers appear too detached from reality: They have no sense of the importance of momentum."